John-E-Davidson72/-https-John-E-Davidson72.github.io/projects.md

 * Convert / flatten to fully searchable format i.e. text (PDFMiner)
 * Build a search function & persist search data for later analysis
 * Open all relevant reports with a single click
-* Extract all well labels (main area of interest) - used different regex combinations here
+* Extract all well labels (main area of interest)

 Built this into a GUI and packaged things up with PyInstaller (clunky!) - then distributed packaged app to users - not the best solution but didn't have web dev skills back then.
 Got some plans for this one too (I still use it!);

 * Port to Flask framework
+* Integrate proper DB schema
-* Integrate a natural language classifier to allow context-based searches - either through API or library
+* Leverage natural language classifier to allow context-based searches - either through API or library
 * Experiment with text tagging, chunking, phrase extraction & named entity recognition
 * Build in search analytics
 * Make UI a lot nicer